ForLoopNelson/Sounds-Spooky/README.md

 `Have feed show posts from mutual Users (followers) -- This is kind of done.
 If a user selects their post to be public, others can see it and like and comment and listen--`

-`Setup another way to login, like Google or github`

 `If user is still "signed in" on browser, the sign up button takes them to profile. not what it should do`